As approved by the membership, April 2018.

 - Audit Committee – will be responsible for the completion of an annual audit and receiving recommendations from the Auditor.

-- Selection Committee – will be response for the selection of teams and/or individuals to represent the Corporation in accordance with Board approved policies and procedures.
+- Selection Committee – will be responsible for the selection of teams and/or individuals to represent the Corporation in accordance with Board approved policies and procedures.

 6.10 Committee Nominations – A list of nominees for the various positions on committees will be presented to the Board of Director by the Nominations Committee.
 An individual wishing to serve on any committee is not required to be an officer or director of the Corporation.